apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 Topologies from all the state managers would be read and can be queried from Tracker.

-Not that Tracker does not create any zookeeper nodes itself.
+Note that Tracker does not create any zookeeper nodes itself.
 It is a readonly service.
 If you launch the Tracker without creating `/topologies` node under the rootpath, Tracker will fail with a `NoNodeError`.